Does Your Home Have Lead Plumbing? Here's How To Tell

 Just because you live in a multi-unit building doesn’t mean that you should be forced to use ineffective pitcher or fridge filters that don’t filter things like lead or chromium 6.
 These are the big things to consider when shopping for a water filter for your apartment or rental home.

-Most renters don’t want to change out their kitchen’s fixtures, so you’ll want to make sure that your water filter connects to the existing faucet and cold water valve with universal faucet connections.
+You probably don't want to change out the kitchen faucet in a place that you are renting, so you’ll want to make sure that your water filter connects to the existing faucet and cold water valve with universal faucet connections.
 Nearly all faucets in the US use a 3/8” compression fitting to connect to the cold-water shutoff valve, so make sure that the inlet and outlets use that size connection.

 Many apartments in cities like New York City or Washington, DC have smaller under sink spaces than what are found in larger homes.
 When you are shopping for water filters, you’ll need to take size into account, especially if your unit has a garbage disposal that takes up a bunch of space under your sink.
 Most reverse osmosis systems are bulky and have large storage tanks, and will not fit under the sink of many apartments.